How We Got Here & What's Next

 - Fall 2022: Neighborhood newsletters begin to highlight events and opportunities for involvement in each neighborhood.

-- Winter - Spring 2023: Community councils engage neighborhood students in recommending options for tree names and other neighborhood identity elements that will represent their neighborhood for generations to come.
+- Winter - Spring 2023: Neighborhood councils engaged neighborhood students in recommending options for tree names and other neighborhood identity elements that will represent their neighborhood for generations to come.